techidaily/site-win11-tips/source/_posts/quick-guide-unlocking-windows-11.md

 ## 1\.
 Use the Group Policy Editor

  The Group Policy Editor is an essential Windows administration tool.
 You can adjust password requirements, startup programs, and other features.
 Note that GPE is only available for the Professional, Ultimate, and Enterprise Windows versions.
-You can refer to our complete[Group Policy Editor guide](https://www.makeuseof.com/tag/access-group-policy-editor-even-windows-home-settings-try/) .
+You can refer to our complete [Group Policy Editor guide](https://www.makeuseof.com/tag/access-group-policy-editor-even-windows-home-settings-try/) .

 Here's how to disable the lock screen using Group Policy: